blockwell-ai/apiminer-wallet/README.md

 Keep this running.

+##### 7. Get server IP

-7. To configure the mobile app, you'll need the IP address of the server running on your computer.
+To configure the mobile app, you'll need the IP address of the server running on your computer.

 - If you're using an Android emulator, this IP address is `10.0.2.2`.